alexanderkozlenko/cotopaxi/doc/topics/cli-format.md

 <p />

 - `source`
-The path to a source or sources with deployment entries to format and prune.
+The path to a source or sources with deployment entries to format and prune (globbing patterns are supported).

 <p />